 The Curve of Constant Area - A Logue Aug 2016

-I've been thinking about the Curve of Constant Area off and on for the past few years, and now I think you should too.
-I'm pretty bad at math, so for all I know it's some kind of crackpot illuminati time cube brainworm thing, like a song you can't get out of your head, only math.
-So, uh, you should really check it out and think about it a bit too.
-It's cool.
-Trust me. :)
+I've been thinking about the Curve of Constant Area off and on for the past few years.
+I'm pretty bad at math, so for all I know it's some kind of crackpot illuminati time cube brainworm thing, like a song I can't get out of my head, only math.
+So, uh, you should check it out. :)

 The Curve of Constant Area is super-simple: Just take any number and call it the area of a square or a rectangle.
 Then, using an x,y axis like the kind you stared at in grade school for hours with +X going to the right and +Y going up, the Curve of Constant Area (let's call it the CCA for short) is the location of the upper right corner of all of the rectangles with that area, assuming the lower left corner is at 0,0 and the rectangles are "orthogonal" (not rotated at all).
 Here's what the graph for an area of 9 looks like:

 So what's so interesting about that?
-Well, the first thing we can see is that the CCA is the same shape for any area, it's just scaled by that area.
-For a proof of that, you could think of the curve staying right where it is and scaling the graph underneath it such that x and y are equal to the square root of the area where the curve crosses the diagonal line x=y.
+Well, the first thing we can see is that the CCA is the same shape for any area.
+It's the graph of xy=1, scaled up by that area.
+You can think of the curve staying right where it is and scaling the graph underneath it such that x and y are equal to the square root of the area where the curve crosses the diagonal line x=y.
 The curve is also symmetrical around that line.

 The thing that's most interesting though, at least to me, is related to how and when the curve passes through integer x,y intersections as it is scaled.
 For example, for an area that's a square of a prime number such as 4, 9, 25, 49, ... the CCA passes through three and only three x,y intersections.
 They are easy to find because they are always at x=1 y=area, x=area y=1, and finally the point where x and y both equal the square root of the area.
 This is true even if the area is the square of a prime number that's 400 digits long.